Jesus Teaches Nicodemus

 Born again?
 Nicodemus was a teacher and very intelligent, but he did not understand.
 Nicodemus was so confused.
 How can a grown man go back into his mother’s womb and then be born again?
 What did Jesus mean by this?

-But Jesus explained that he was not talking about physical birth.
+But Jesus explained that He was not talking about physical birth.
 He was talking about being born of water and spirit.
 Many people knew about the water in baptism, but what was meant by being born again by the spirit?

 A person’s physical body is born from a mother and father.
 To be born again happens in the heart by the Holy Spirit.

 No one can see the Holy Spirit.
 Jesus said that the Spirit is like the wind.
-We cannot see the wind or know where it comes from, but we see the things the wind blows around.
+We cannot see the wind or know where it comes from, but we see the kinds of things the wind blows around.
 We cannot see the Holy Spirit, but when we see the good things people do, we know that the Holy Spirit is living and working in that person.

 Being born again is having a new beginning with the Holy Spirit, God and Jesus.